-Chapter 3 - Foreign Nationals Born in the United States to Accredited Diplomats
+Chapter 3 - Children Born in the United States to Accredited Diplomats

 The child of a foreign diplomatic officer accredited by the U.S. Department of State who is born in the United States may voluntarily register for lawful permanent residence.